arachnist/xmpp-rs/xso/src/from_xml_doc.md

 otherwise).

-If `default` is specified and the attribute is absent in the source, the value is generated using [`std::default::Default`], requiring the field type to implement the `Default` trait for a `FromXml` derivation. `default` has no influence on `AsXml`.
+If `default` is specified and the attribute is absent in the source, the value is generated using [`core::default::Default`], requiring the field type to implement the `Default` trait for a `FromXml` derivation. `default` has no influence on `AsXml`.